Audiamant/PriceTicker/README.md

    ```
    su - pi -c "/usr/bin/screen -dm sh -c '/usr/bin/python3 /home/pi/PriceTicker/main.py'"
    ```
    2. Using the system's services daemon
        1. Create a new service configuration file
           ```
            sudo nano /etc/systemd/system/PriceTicker.service
            ```
        2. Copy and paste the following into the service configuration file and change any settings to match your environment
           ```
            [Unit]
            Description=PriceTicker
            After=network.target

            [Service]
            ExecStart=/usr/bin/python3 -u main.py
            WorkingDirectory=/home/pi/PriceTicker
            StandardOutput=inherit
            StandardError=inherit
            Restart=always
            User=pi

            [Install]
            WantedBy=multi-user.target
            ```
        3. Enable the service so that it starts whenever the RPi is rebooted
           ```
            sudo systemctl enable PriceTicker.service
           ```
        4. Start the service and enjoy!
           ```
            sudo systemctl start PriceTicker.service
           ```
+       5. RESTART PriceTicker
+           ```
+           sudo shutdown -r now
+           ```

           If you need to troubleshoot you can use the logging configurations of this program (mentioned below).
           Alternatively, you can check to see if there is any output in the system service logging.

            ```
            sudo journalctl -f -u PriceTicker.service
            ```

 ### Support the project
 This projekt ist just a Fork.
 The heavy work was done by dr-mod so please buy him some coffee.